-The local dairy industry is performing acceptably during the pandemic compared with the global dairy industry.
-Minimal production has been discarded and there is no anticipation that additional production will need to be discarded.
+The local dairy industry is performing acceptably during the pandemic as consumption has temporarily increased.
+In fact, the dairy industry has had to import milk temporarily to supplement local production which is not enough to meet demand.
+Production is expected to normalize in November and December.
 Our dairy farmers continue to operate as usual and have received fair pricing close to normal circumstances.
 The Association will monitor events within the industry and assess their potential impact on the performance of the dairy portfolio.
-The Association lends almost 33.98% of total loans to this industry and has implemented risk management practices to mitigate concentration risk.
+The Association lends almost 34% of total loans to this industry and has implemented risk management practices to mitigate concentration risk.